Husband: British woman freed temporarily from Iranian prison

 As recently as May, Zaghari-Ratcliffe learned that she faced a new charge of "spreading propaganda against the regime," her husband said.
 It remains unclear if that threatened charge remains in play.

-Zaghari-Ratcliffe's release also comes as London is considering repaying Tehran some 400 million British pounds from a pre-1979 arms deal.
+Zaghari-Ratcliffe's release also comes as London is considering repaying Tehran about 400 million British pounds from a pre-1979 arms deal.

+Richard Ratcliffe thanked Foreign Secretary Jeremy Hunt, who recently took over from Johnson as foreign secretary.

+"Really good news that Nazanin has been released on furlough, credit to tireless campaigning by husband Richard and her friends," Hunt tweeted .
+"But being in prison AT ALL is gross injustice and she must be PERMANENTLY released for which every effort will continue."